Gheorghe Mihăilescu

-Gheorghe Mihăilescu (born 2 February 1888, unknown date of death) was a Romanian World War I pilot, credited with 4 victories by Romanian standards, but with a total of 8 victories, including shared ones.
+Gheorghe Mihăilescu (2 February 1888 – Unknown) was a Romanian World War I pilot, credited with four victories by Romanian standards and eight including shared ones.

-Biography

 Early life

 Gheorghe Mihăilescu was born on 2 February 1888 in Alexandria, Teleorman County.
 He attended the Military School of Artillery, Engineering and Navy, receiving the rank of Sublocotenent (Slt.) on 1 July 1908.
 He attended the Piloting School of the National Air League (Liga Națională Aeriană), obtaining pilot license no.19 on 11 October 1913.

 Military career

 During the Second Balkan War, he flew with Section II of Aviation (Secția II de Aviație), commanded by Captain (Cpt.)
 George Valentin Bibescu, executing a number of missions.

-In the summer of 1914, during the visit of Tsar Nicholas II of Russia, he flew over the Imperial ship together with Constantin Beroniade, Andrei Popovici, Alexandru Sturdza and Poly Vacas and put up a show for the Russian Tsar.
+In the summer of 1914, during the visit of Tsar Nicholas II of Russia, he flew over the Imperial ship together with Constantin Beroniade, Andrei Popovici, Alexandru Sturdza, and Poly Vacas and put up a show for the Tsar.
 Before the war, he also served as an instructor at the Băneasa Flight School, and on 1 July 1916, he was promoted to the rank of Lieutenant.